 The licensee or an authorised body proposes to enter into a major transaction.

 The licensee or an authorised body becomes aware that a transaction or an arrangement has been entered into or is likely that a transaction or arrangement will be entered into that will result or has resulted in a person obtaining or losing control of the licensee or the authorised body.

 Code of professional conduct

 Anyone giving advice to retail clients is subject to a new Code of Professional Conduct for financial advice services.
 This outlines the standards of conduct, client care, competence, knowledge, and skill you need to meet when giving regulated financial advice to retail clients in New Zealand.
 The Minister of Commerce and Consumer Affairs approved the Code of Conduct in May 2019.
-It takes effect from the start of the new regime in early 2021.
+It takes effect from the start of the new regime on Monday 15 March 2021.